 Today, customers are much more aware of the products.
 They choose digital products that are easy to use, safe, and accessible 24/7.
-Part of these choices include a system that adjusts with their development needs.
+Part of these choices includes a system that adjusts with their development needs.
 To be aware of the customers’ needs, most systems require a team of developers.

 To get the most out of these teams, many businesses are turning to DevOps and Agile methodologies, but with the former scaling more than the latter.
 Before we delve into it, let’s understand the DevOps methodology, our prime reason for writing this post.

 Tools and technologies used for faster product release

 Today, businesses depend on the software and IT to grow their brands and create a social benefit.
 This is because most companies choose DevOps in order to deliver the software faster, with minimal errors.

 DevOps is designed completely with the IT mentality that empowers integration, collaboration, and automation, among the developers.
 IT operations are carried out to enhance the speed and quality of the product released.

 DevOps teams focus on regulating the development environment and automating procedures, to improve the consistency in delivery with efficiency, maintainability, and security.
-The DevOps goals offer developers the opportunity to have more control and better understanding of the production infrastructure.
+The DevOps goals offer developers the opportunity to have more control and a better understanding of the production infrastructure.
 DevOps encourages the team to build, validate, deliver, and support the applications.

 By delivering on lean and agile principles, engineering teams can deliver better system, and better business outcomes, which are important for successful DevOps; and for that, it is important to ensure good coordination between the development and operations team, to systematize the processes.
 IT performance is measured in two main dimensions: